Compact. Solid. Quiet. These are some of the words that come to mind when I think the Levoit LV-H132 purifier I own & tested.

 As far as air purifiers sold today go, two of the best-selling are without a doubt the LV-H132 and the popular GermGuardian AC4825. both occupy one of the most popular price segments over at Amazon and normally sell for under $100.

-Both models are HEPA filter-based models which work with a pre-filter and active carbon filter to trap air contaminants, odors, and dust and hair.
+Both models are HEPA filter-based models that work with a pre-filter and active carbon filter to trap air contaminants, odors, and dust and hair.

 Functionally they’re very similar but have some differences in terms of features and how they work.
 Additionally, both are really easy to use so there’s no noticeable difference there either.